 What does it mean to exhibit the museum’s objects to the general public?

-An institution exhibits objects to the general public if such exhibition is a primary purpose of the institution.
-An institution that exhibits objects to the general public for at least 90 days per year is deemed to exhibit objects to the general public on a regular basis.
 If a museum is not scheduled to be open to the public 90 days per year, it is still eligible for CAP if it can demonstrate that it was open at least 90 days in the preceding year through a combination of scheduled days open and days open by appointment.